Gohar Ali Khan: Legal career

 Associated with the law firm Aitzaz Ahsan and Associates, he started his legal career in Pakistan under the guidance of renowned lawyer Aitzaz Ahsan.
 He achieved a significant milestone in his legal career when he became involved in the Lawyers' Movement in 2007.
 He also assisted in the case of the restoration of Chief Justice Iftikhar Muhmmad Chaudhry.

 After joining the PTI, he fought several cases for the party, such as the PTI foreign funding case, and Imran Khan's contempt of the Election Commission of Pakistan case.
 He also was one of the lawyers representing PTI in the Reserved seats case alongside Salman Akram Raja.

 Khan also has experience in civil and criminal trials, and he has appeared before the Supreme Judicial Council, the Field General Court Martial, and its Court of Appeals.

 Political career

 Pakistan People's Party (2004–2009)

-He ran for the National Assembly of Pakistan from NA-28 Buner as a candidate of the Pakistan People's Party (PPP) in the 2008 Pakistani general election, but was unsuccessful.
-He received 27,532 votes and was defeated by Abdul Matin Khan, a candidate of the Awami National Party (ANP).
+He ran for the National Assembly of Pakistan from NA-28 Buner as a candidate of the Pakistan People's Party (PPP) in the 2008 Pakistani general election, but ended up as a runner up.
+He received 27,532 votes and Abdul Matin Khan, succeeded as candidate of the Awami National Party (ANP).